VirginiaFoschi/AI_ETHICS_Proj_Foschi_Triulzi/README.md

 These correspond, respectively, to:

-- the **privacy** experiments (Differential Privacy and the Client Identification Attack),
+- the **privacy** experiments (Client Identification Attack, Property Inference Attack and Differential Privacy),
 - the **client-fairness** experiments (comparison of aggregation strategies),
 - the **partial client participation** experiments (client dropout regimes).

-Additional fields in `exercise-scvi/pyproject.toml`, described in the sections below, control the specific configuration of whichever experiment is selected.
+Additional fields in `exercise-scvi/pyproject.toml`, described in the sections below, control the specific configuration of the selected experiment.

 ## 3. Privacy experiments (`strategy = "privacy"`)